Skip to content

 </script>

-Parameter explanations:
+Parameter Description:

-• applicationId: Application ID.
+• applicationId: Application id.

-• datakitOrigin: The DataKit address or domain accessible by users, where 172.16.0.230 is the IP address of k8s node1.
+• datakitOrigin: The address or domain name of DataKit accessible by users, here 172.16.0.230 is the ip address of k8s node1.

-• allowedTracingOrigins: Connects RUM and APM by configuring backend server addresses or domains.
-Since both frontend and backend access addresses are [http://8.136.193.105:30000/](http://8.136.193.105:300- allowedTracingOrigins: Connects RUM and APM by configuring backend server addresses or domains.
-Since both frontend and backend access addresses arehttp://8.136.193.105:30000/`, the port 30000 needs to be included in the configuration.
+• allowedTracingOrigins: RUM integrated with APM, configure the backend server address or domain name.
+Since both frontend and backend access addresses in this example are http://8.1.136.193.105:30000/, the port 30000 needs to be included during configuration.

 Application Performance Monitoring (APM)